datahub/snow/data/national-snowfall-analysis/README.md

 The grid resolution is 0.04 degrees (144 arc sec or about 2 miles).
 Data come in a few formats: NetCDF, GeoTIFF, GRIB2.
 They can be projected or unprojected.

+Accumulation is recorded in inches.

 The 24-hour periods start at either 00:00 UTC (midnight) or 12:00 UTC (midnight).
 Universal Time (UTC) is six hours ahead of U.S. Central Standard Time (CST).
 So these times are equivalent to 6:00 PM the previous day and 6:00 AM the same day.

+All accumulations for periods exceeding 24 hours are produced by aggregating 24-hour analyses; i.e., no independent 48- or 72-hour-or seasonal-analyses are performed.

 ## Usage